tomislavlevak/thesis/README.md

 In the **OUTPUT** folder on GitHub, upload the various iterations of your masters thesis text, as well as the images you want to use

----

-**How to start:**

-- First, make sure you created a Github account.
-You can create a Github account by accessing this official page and clicking on [Sign up](https://github.com/).
-- Once your Github account created, access this repository and `fork` it.
-You can fork it by clicking on the Fork button, located on the top right corner.
-- This repository will then appear in your Github repositories.

-**How to push to your own `head-md2-thesis` repository**:

-- From the Terminal
-- From a Github Client

-**How to structure your MD files inside the respective folders**

-- ...

-**How to refer to your repository's elements inside your master's thesis text**

-- ...